R4ffi/dotnet8-csharp12/doc/presentation.md

 0. Intro
 1. A Brief History of .NET and C#
-2. The demo application (or how to get a beer)
+2. The demo application
 3. New features
+4. Breaking Changes
-4. Recap
+5. Recap

 </details>